Payroll and Benefits Guide Australia – Victoria

 Employee Income Tax

-Most states fall under the Fair Work Act 2009 and work to the national minimum, including Victoria.
-However, there may still be some exceptions for state or local government employees.
+Most states fall under the Fair Work Act 2009 and work to the national minimum wage, however, there may still be some exceptions for state or local government employees.

 Employees in Australia are employed on contracts that stipulate the pay cycle, and although there are part-time, casual, and independent contractor pay types with set pay cycles, the most common are;